Concordium/concordium.github.io/source/testnet/guides/become-baker.rst

    ...

 .. warning::

-   As said in the `Definitions`_ section, the staked amount is *locked*, i.e. it cannot be transferred or used for payment.
-The user should take this into account and might consider staking an amount that will not be needed in the short term.
-In particular, to deregister a baker or to modify the staked amount the user needs to own some non-staked GTU.
+   As noted in the `Definitions`_ section, the staked amount is *locked*, i.e. it cannot be transferred or used for payment.
+The user should take this into account and consider staking an amount that will not be needed in the short term.
+In particular, to deregister a baker or to modify the staked amount the user needs to own some non-staked GTU to cover the transaction costs.

 Restaking the earnings
 ----------------------